pypa/packaging.python.org/source/specifications/pylock-toml.rst

 - The type of version control system used.

+.. _pylock-packages-vcs-url:
 ``packages.vcs.url``
 '''''''''''''''''''''

 - **Type**: string
 - **Required?**: if ``path`` is not specified
 - **Inspiration**: :ref:`direct-url-data-structure-vcs`
-- The URL to the source tree.
+- The URL_ to the source tree.

+.. _pylock-packages-vcs-path:
 ``packages.vcs.path``
 ''''''''''''''''''''''